Is The Trump Rally Over?

 Looking forward to a substantial dose of fiscal policy is what has been behind this Trump rally.
 The plan is not going to away, we just do not have the exact details before us yet.
 But, we can expect tax incentives, stimulus spending on infrastructure, and a looser regulatory environment.
 These measures combined should begin to increase growth once again.

-Economic growth of 4%-5% would go a long ways towards bringing in more tax revenues, creating good full-time jobs, growing American's wealth, and helping the pension funds keep up with those 7.5% projections that they need to meet in order to fulfill their obligations.
+Economic growth of 4-5% would go a long ways towards bringing in more tax revenues, creating good full-time jobs, growing Americans' wealth, and helping the pension funds keep up with those 7.5% projections that they need to meet in order to fulfill their obligations.

 As investors, we can look for a strong dollar, rising interest rates, and maybe a little bit of inflation kicking in at some point in time.
 These conditions are very good for domestic stocks and very bad for the bond market.